cbussick/cb-masterthesis/README.md

 ![DiNAs Lab Logo](public/logo/dinaslab-logo-simple.svg)

 DiNAs lab is a platform for teaching school students about biology.
-This project is part of the curriculum of our master's degree.
+This project is part of the curriculum of my master's degree.

 ## Quickstart